David Holt (bowls)

-David Holt (born 1966) is an Australian and former England international lawn and indoor bowler.
+David Holt (born 1966) is a former England international lawn and indoor bowler who moved to Australia in 2002.

-Biography
+The Beginning

-Holt first became interested in the sport because his father was a crown green bowler, and he started bowling aged 12, joining the Winton crown green bowls club.
+Holt first became interested in bowling because his father was a crown green bowler, and he started bowling aged 12, joining the Winton crown green bowls club.
 His first experience of flat green bowling was on a two-rink indoor facility that was opened near to his house at the Swinton Pool Hall.